 If you take your car in to have a recall fixed and the dealer won’t help you or wants to charge you for the repairs, you have some legal recourse.
 First, take your issue to the general manager.
 If he or she still won’t help you, contact the car manufacturer directly and file a complaint.
 If you received a recall notification, there should be an 800-number and an address to contact them through.

 If you cannot get satisfaction that way, take your case to the NHTSA.
 This federal agency is the bottom line when it comes to recalls.
 They have a complaint form you can use to report the dealer and/or manufacturer who wouldn’t help you.

-Your final option may be to contact an attorney to help you with this situation.
-Some lawyers specialize in safety recalls and car manufacturer cases.
+Additionally, it's important to regularly check your driving records to ensure they are free of any violations or incidents that could potentially impact your interactions with dealers and manufacturers regarding recall repairs.
+In this case, your final option may be to contact an attorney to help you with this situation.
+Some lawyers specialize in vehicle recalls and car manufacturer cases.